 Many British people own holiday apartments in Spain and let their properties to holiday-makers when they are not using them themselves.
 The apartments are usually well maintained and in beautiful locations.
-The owners advertise in Sunday newspapers, in journals such as "Dalton's Weekly" or "Exchange & Mart" or in exclusive magazines such as "The Lady".
+The owners advertise in Sunday as "Dalton's newspapers, in iournals such Weekly" or "Exchange & Mart" or in exclusive magazines such as "The Lady".

-10. CANADA - IT'S NOT the USA
+CANADA - IT'S NOT the USA

 Imagine yourself sitting in a café one day in your home town, when on the next table you hear some people speaking English with a strong North American accent.
-Being a friendly person, you lean over and say, "Hi!
-Are you American?"

-"No," comes the immediate answer.
+Being a American?" friendly you and "Hi! vou person, lean over say, Are "No." comes the immediate answer.
 "Canadian!"
 Calling a English-speaking Canadian an American can be as bad as telling a Scotsman that he's English or a Swiss person he's German.
 In spite of a common language, there are differences in culture and national feeling.
-"No," many Canadians will tell you with insistence.
-"We're not Americans!
-We're Canadians"
+"No," many Canadians will tell you with insistence, "We're Americans!
+We're Canadians" not